Art and culture in Brussels: Tilly’s guide

 Tom Frantzen Sculptures

 In addition to the beloved Zinneke, there are a number of sculptures in Brussels by local sculptor Tom Frantzen.
-A cultural icon in Brussels, and fan of ‘zwanze’ (a unique form of Belgian humour that is surreal and absurd) Frantzen creates scultures that are rather endearing.
-Make sure you locate “Madame Chapeau” on the Rue du Midi who is shown counting her money in an area known for pickpockets, teasing them with her unsnatchable purse.
+A cultural icon in Brussels and fan of ‘zwanze’ (a unique form of Belgian humour that is surreal and absurd) Frantzen creates sculptures that are rather endearing.
+Make sure you locate “Madame Chapeau” on the Rue du Midi who is shown counting her money in an area known for pickpockets, teasing them with her un-snatchable purse.
 His Vaartkapoen sculpture in Place Sainctelette is hilarious and shows a policeman being tripped up by a man popping up through a manhole.

 Comic Book Murals

 You may not be aware of Brussels’ link to Comic Strip art, but the city is actually the self-proclaimed comic strip capital of the world.
 It’s a source of national pride that so many authors who contributed to the popularity and growth of the art form came from Brussels.
 The most well known being Herge – who created the character of Tintin.

 As well as several museums dedicated to the comic strips, the city has gone a step further and brought comic art from the pages onto the street in the form of a “comic book route”.
 More than 50 huge murals decorate the walls to pay tribute to Franco-Belgian authors.
 The comic book route is well documented online with all the locations in list and map form along with photos of each work.
 Oh, and there are some pretty cool monumental sculptures to be stumbled across too – including Tintin and the Smurfs!

 In addition to those I’ve already mentioned, there are a whole host of excellent museums in Brussels, from art and archaeology to beer, lace and chocolate.
 Yes, there are museums to all of Belgium’s best exports in various locations around the city!